 One time, I was near the ropes.
 He came over and jumped on me and his knee hit my chest.
-I grabbed him, backed up, and went over the top rope backwards.
+I grabbed him, backed up, and went over the top rope backward.
 I almost killed myself on the cement floor.
 There was no padding in those days.
 I laid there, feeling myself, and thought, “I’m still in one piece.”

 Outside the ring, Thesz was a great guy with me.
 He always treated me fine.

 Many people talk about a Bruno/Thesz feud.
-Thesz was very, very tough.
+Lou Thesz was very, very tough.
 At the same time, Bruno Sammartino was a very strong guy.
 He was bench-pressing almost 600 pounds.
 He had tremendous endurance because he ran every day.
 I could never get him tired or blow him up.